Matt Day

 Presentation to Town Council - PowerPoint Slides

-The City of Sanford, Town of Broadway, and Lee County are collaboratively working to develop a Safety Action Plan for Lee County that will analyze traffic safety data and provide the community with a strategic and actionable set of recommendations to improve road safety for all types of road users.
+The City of Sanford, Town of Broadway, and Lee County have collaboratively worked to develop a Safety Action Plan for Lee County that analyzes traffic safety data and provides the community with a strategic and actionable set of recommendations to improve road safety for all types of road users.

-Draft Plan Document (Nov 2025 Draft) - Lee County Safety Action Plan
+Plan Document - Lee County Safety Action Plan

-Presentation to City/Town Council and County Commissioners - PowerPoint Slides (to be posted)
+Presentation to City/Town Council and County Commissioners - PowerPoint Slides (slides were tailored to each board based on this template)

 Templates and Resources